Two more monkeypox cases confirmed in Scotland

 It means there have now been three Scottish cases reported since Monday.
 Risk to the public is said to be low.

-Public Health Scotland (PHS) said the patients were receiving appropriate care and treatment and close contacts were being offered a smallpox vaccine.
+Public Health Scotland (PHS) said the two patients had "recent travel history" and were receiving appropriate care and treatment.

-According to the UK Health Security Agency (UKHSA), there were 79 reported UK monkeypox cases as of Tuesday.
+According to the UK Health Security Agency, there have been 82 reported monkeypox cases in the UK outbreak.

 Dr Nick Phin, director of public health science and medical director at Public Health Scotland, said they were working with NHS Boards and partners in Scotland and the UK "to investigate the source of these infections".